bumbu/svg-pan-zoom/README.md

 Known issues
 ------------
-  * Mouse zoom does not work at all with IE, and pan does not work correctly
+  * Mouse zoom does not work at all with IE, and pan does not work correctly.
+See [Issue #21](https://github.com/ariutta/svg-pan-zoom/issues/21).
-  * Programmatical Zoom does not zoom on center
+  * Programmatical Zoom does not zoom on center.
+See [Issue #4](https://github.com/ariutta/svg-pan-zoom/issues/4).
-  * Zooming (while panning) on Safari has still some issues
+  * Zooming (while panning) on Safari has still some issues.
+See [Issue #15](https://github.com/ariutta/svg-pan-zoom/issues/15).

 Related Work
 ------------